Poonam Gupta: Career

 Poonam launched her first business PG Paper Company Ltd in 2003 from her family house in Kilmacolm, Scotland.

 The business initially specialised in salvaging and reusing products that were often destined for landfill.
 PG Paper imports and exports goods from over 60 countries around the world and is considered to be the fastest growing paper companies in the United Kingdom.

 In 2015, the official headquarters were moved from the family home to the Custom House in Greenock, Scotland.

 Gupta is now involved in several other business ventures including PG World, SAPP Holdings, SAPP International, SAPP Property, EnVisage Dental Health and Punav.

 She has been recognised as one of the ‘100 Most Influential in UK-India Relations’ by India Inc. Group.

-Poonam is Vice President of the Scottish Chambers of Commerce, Chair of the Manufacturing Sector Committee of the FICCI UK Council and serves as a Lay Member of Court at the University of Stirling.

 In 2024, Poonam joined The Lion’s Den Show as an investor.

+In 2025, Poonam assumed the role of Vice President of the Scottish Chambers of Commerce, Chair of the Manufacturing Sector Committee of the FICCI UK Council and serves as a Lay Member of Court at the University of Stirling.

+Poonam Gupta was part of a 125 person delegation who joined Prime Minister Keir Starmer on a two-day trade mission to India in October 2025.

 2015 The official Headquarters of PG Paper Company Ltd. Custom House, Greenock, Scotland.